upstox/upstox-php/README.md

 <br/>

-Position and holding updates can be enabled by setting the corresponding flag to `true` in the constructor of the `PortfolioDataStreamer` class.
+Position, holding, and GTT order updates can be enabled by setting the corresponding flag to `true` in the constructor of the `PortfolioDataStreamer` class.

 ```php
 use Upstox\Client\Configuration;
 use Upstox\Client\Feeder\PortfolioDataStreamer;
 use Revolt\EventLoop;